AchrafKassioui/Learning-iOS-Dev/README.md

 `Codable` is a protocol in Swift that enables you to encode and decode your data types (like structs, enums, and classes) into and from external representations such as JSON, XML, plist, or custom binary formats.
 It's essentially about transforming your data into a format that can be stored or transmitted and then reconstructed later.
 The `Codable` protocol is a type alias for the `Encodable` and `Decodable` protocols, allowing both encoding and decoding capabilities to be implemented in a single conformance.

 Some types such as `String` or `Int` conform to `Codable` out of the box (intuitive!
 We can store them as is in JSON or another exchange format).
-But other custom or framework dependent types such as `Range`, `CGSize`, or `CGAffineTransform`, require additional work to make them codable and decodable.
+But other custom or framework dependent types such as `Range`, `CGSize`, or `CGAffineTransform`, require additional work to make them encodable and decodable.

 Another key concepts linked to storing and restoring data are "serialization" and "deserialization".
 These processes refer to converting structured data into a format suitable for storage or transmission (serialization) and converting it back into usable data after retrieval or receipt (deserialization).